Distance-Modding/Mod.ReplayIntensifies/README.md

 * Change whether Steam Rival car styles are used for your own ghosts/replays.
 * Change the visual style for Steam Rival cars.
 * Change the outline brightness for Steam Rival cars.

+### Randomized Cars

+A feature that enables changing up the car types and colors used by other replays.
+With this you can change all your local replays (that probably use the same car) to something with more variety.
+Randomness can also be fixed so that you can keep track of the specific replays across multiple runs.

+* Enable or disable Randomized Cars (disabled by default).
+* Change whether randomness is fixed, so that individual replays will use the same random values.
+* Add an extra randomness seed that's combined with Fixed Randomness (or Random By Placement) to change up what you'll normally see.
+* Change whether cars are randomized for local leaderboards replays.
+* Change whether cars are randomized for online leaderboards replays.
+* Change whether cars are randomized for Steam Rival replays (requires Steam Rivals to be enabled).
+* Change whether online replays using the Kickstarter backer car will also be randomized (randomization is disabled by default).
+* Change individual weights of vanilla cars, and weights for all custom cars, so that certain cars will be more likely to get chosen.
+* Weights for individual custom cars can be changed by adding entries to `random.car_chances` in `Settings/Config.json`.
+* Change how random cars are selected:
+    * **Off** - Car types won't be randomized.
+    * **Car Types** - Default behavior where duplicates are allowed.
+Choose cars based on individual weighted values.
+    * **Car Types (Cycle)** - Cycle through all available car types before choosing duplicates.
+* Change whether car/color randomness is decided by placement order (otherwise it will be decided by replay, or random if Fixed Randomness is disabled).
+* Change how random car colors are selected:
+    * **Off** - Car colors won't be randomized.
+    * **Color Presets** - Default behavior where duplicates are allowed.
+Colors are chozen from your car color presets.
+    * **Color Presets (Cycle)** - Cycle through all available color presets before choosing duplicates.
+    * **HSV** - Colors are generated with random Hue/Saturation/Value channels.
+    * **RGB** - Colors are generated with random Red/Green/Blue channels.
+    * **Default Colors** - Cars will always use their own default color preset.
+Useful for custom cars that aren't intended to be recolored.

 ## Known Bugs